aaron-grau/curic/react/projects/organ_grinder/README.md

 Create a `util/add_key_listeners.js` file.
 This file will hold jQuery listeners for `keyup` and `keydown`.
 Install event handlers for these using `on` on `$(document)`.
-Wrap these two listeners within a single function that will be your only export.
+Wrap these two listeners within a single function that will be your entire export.
 We'll later call this function within a `ComponentDidMount` lifecycle method for our `Organ` component.

 When a user presses a key, the key listener should call our `keyPressed(noteName)` function from `key_actions.js`, which-- when dispatched--will add a key to the `KeyStore`.
-Likewise, when the key is released, the listener should call our `keyReleased(noteName)` function to remove the key from the store.
+Likewise, when a user released a key, the listener should call our `keyReleased(noteName)` function to remove the key from the store.

-**NB:** A jQuery `'keydown'` listener triggers multiple times whenever the user holds down a key.
-This would call our `KeyPressed` function multiple times and would make our `KeyReleased` action out of sync because it can only trigger once.
-We'd end up with undesirable keys left over in our `KeyStore`.
-How might you ensure you only call the `KeyPressed`function once per key press?
+**NB:** A jQuery `'keydown'` listener fires continually when the user holds down **a key, thereby repeatedly calling the `KeyPressed` function.
+The `KeyReleased` **function would become out of sync because it can fire only once.
+Undesirable **keys would remain in our `KeyStore`.
+How might you ensure you call the **`KeyPressed`function once per key press?

 Think of a way to test that your listeners work on their own (without calling any other code in your app).
-Our old friend `console.log` might be of assistance.
+Our old friend `console.log` might help.

 To know which `noteName` to pass to our action, we'll need to map [keycodes][keycode-list] (this information is available as part of the `event`